How do I use the Gradebook?

 The View menu allows you to filter and sort the Gradebook according to several viewing options:

 - Arrange By : arrange columns by default, assignment name, due date, points, or module

 - Filters : filter columns by type (assignment group, section, modules, student groups, and grading period, if applicable)

 - Statuses : view and change the color for a grading status (late, missing, resubmitted, dropped, and excused)

-- Columns : show or hide the notes column and the unpublished assignments column, and the split student names column.
+- Columns : show or hide the notes column, the unpublished assignments column, and the split student names column.

 View Actions Menu

 The Actions menu allows you to sync grades to your institution's student information system (SIS), if applicable .